 The 'Original' Creative Crafting Magazine written by Crafters, for Crafters

 Creative Crafting magazine began in August/September 2009, when a group of crafting friends on the Creative Connections network decided that it would be a good idea to raise awareness of the crafting community.
-From this point they started work and the first issue of Creative Crafting was published in October 2009 and are still publishing today.
+From this point they started work and the first issue of Creative Crafting was published in October 2009 and the last was June 2014.

 It was summer 2013 and I was wiling away some time in twitterland.
 I chanced upon a tweet from I Love Markets (ILM) that mentioned the Handmade Market at the O2 in December and invited crafters to register their interest in a stall.